lechab/newstatpress/README.md

 **USELESS IDEA**
 - add a page help somewhere (the help for the different %variable%,...)
-- [ ] tab construction for option page
 - [ ] tab construction for overview page
 - [ ] irihdate function in double with newstatpress_hdate => to clean
 - [ ] Fix number of dot of navbar in Visitors page